 Residential respite care (short stays in aged care homes)

-If the person you care for needs help every day, they may need to have a short stay in an aged care home while you have a break for a few days or longer.
-This is called 'residential respite care', and can happen on a planned or emergency basis.
+If you need help from your carer every day, you may need to have a short stay in an aged care home.
+This is called ‘residential respite care’, and can be on a planned or emergency basis.

 You may use this type of respite service if your carer will be away to attend an event, or is unwell or unable to provide care for any other reason.
 Once your carer is back, you will return home.